 What else is there to consider?

 Areas of plant are often dark or dimly lit.
 For this reason FLIR have fitted the FLIR Si2-series of cameras with two powerful LED lights to make component identification easy even in poorly lit conditions.
 Of course, it’s not just compressed air that the camera is capable of detecting; noise emitted by any escaping gas is identified by the powerful microphones.
-However that’s only part of the story.

 And the camera can also detect these gases?